soot-oss/SootUp/README.md

 ## Getting started
 [Documentation](https://soot-oss.github.io/SootUp/) and usage examples are available on Github pages.
 Check the [Javadocs](https://soot-oss.github.io/SootUp/apidocs).
+Do you have questions?
+Feel free to start a [Discussion](https://github.com/soot-oss/SootUp/discussions).

 ## SootUp improvements
 #### (compared to its predecessor [Soot](https://github.com/soot-oss/soot).)